-Vehicles that can be fuelled both with petrol or LPG or NG/biomethane shall be tested on both the fuels, tests on LPG or NG/biomethane being performed for variation in the composition of LPG or NG/biomethane, as set out in , and with the fuel used for the measurement of the net power in accordance with Regulation 85.
+6.3.7.3.
+[Vehicles that can be fuelled both with petrol or LPG or NG/biomethane shall be tested on both the fuels, tests on LPG or NG/biomethane being performed for variation in the composition of LPG or NG/biomethane, as set out in Annex B6, and with the fuel used for the measurement of the net power in accordance with UN Regulation No. 85.]

-.3..1.
+{Alternative text proposed below}

+[Bi-fuel gas vehicles shall be tested with petrol and either LPG or NG/biomethane.
+The tests on LPG or NG/biomethane shall be performed for variation in the composition of LPG or NG/biomethane, as set out in Annex B6 for pollutant emissions, and with the fuel used for the measurement of the net power in accordance with UN Regulation No. 85.]

+6.3.7.4.
+This paragraph applies to Level 1A only.

-Notwithstanding the requirement of the previous sub-paragraph, vehicles that can be fuelled with either petrol or a gaseous fuel, but where the petrol system is fitted for emergency purposes or starting only and which the petrol tank cannot contain more than 15 litres of petrol will be regarded for the Type 1 test as vehicles that can only run on a gaseous fuel.
+Notwithstanding the requirement of paragraph 6.3.7.3., mono-fuel gas vehicles will be regarded for the Type 1 test as vehicles that can only run on a gaseous fuel.

+6.3.8.
+Additional requirements for flex fuel vehicles

+6.3.8.1.
+For flex fuel vehicles, the transition from one reference fuel to another between the tests shall take place without manual adjustment of the engine settings.

 6.3.9.

-:

-(i)
+OBFCM

+xxx

+[6.3.9.1.
+OBFCM family definition

+Only vehicles that are identical with respect to the following characteristics may be

+part of an OBFCM family:

+(i) Fuel type (Mono fuel, bi fuel, flex fuel)

-(ii)
+(ii) Combustion type

-(iii)

-(iv)

-(v)

-(vi)
+(iii) Number of cylinders and Engine displacement

+(iv) Type of Fuel Injection (direct, indirect)

+(v) Charging system (e. g. turbocharger)

+(vi) Presence of a fuel injection into exhaust after-treatment system]

-.3..
-The resulting masses of gaseous emissions and the mass of particulates and number of particles obtained shall be less than the limits shown in Table 1:
+6.3.10.
+The resulting masses of gaseous emissions and the mass of particulates and number of particles (if PN measurement is required) obtained shall be less than the limits shown in Table 1A (for Level 1A) or Table 1B (for Level 1B):

-Table 1
+Table 1A

+This table is only applicable for L1A

 Emissions limits